SeventeenSierra/proposal-prepper/proposal-prepper-backend/README.md

-# Strands Python Service
+# Analysis Engine Python Service

 AI-powered compliance analysis service for the Proposal Prepper application.

 ## Overview

-The Strands service provides document analysis capabilities using AWS Bedrock for compliance checking against FAR/DFARS regulations.
+The Analysis Engine service provides document analysis capabilities using AWS Bedrock for compliance checking against FAR/DFARS regulations.
 It's built with FastAPI and designed to run in a containerized environment alongside the Next.js web service.

 ## Features